 I'm very troubled by the proliferation of arms, at the fact so many people in the United States carry guns.
 It obviously contributes greatly to the crime problems we have.
 I'm sure gun laws should be strengthened in the United States.
 I just don't know the correct mechanism.

 I'm very disturbed about the direction American foreign policy is going.
 I think something needs to be done to help alleviate the conditions which have created a disenfranchised and angry faction in the Middle East.
 I don't think military intervention is the correct solution.
 I regret what we as a country have done so far.

 What does that mean [when a director says] "Ttrust me"?
 Does that mean I should obviate all of my experience?
 Should I replace a certain knowledge with belief?
 Where does that get you?
 I have had experience in my life.
 I am 63 years old.
 Why should I be trusting a director?

 My approach to acting is the "let's pretend" school of acting.
 If real emotion is available, use it, otherwise I follow what I think is an AA rule: "Fake it 'til you make it".
 Emotions are an interesting language.
 Sometime they sneak up on you when you're not expecting, when you are available to it.

-[on "Star Wars"] I understood the impact of those movies because I had young children who watched them religiously.
+[on "Star Wars: Episode IV - A New Hope"] I understood the impact of those movies because I had young children who watched them religiously.
 I saw the Star Wars films so often in my house that I ended up knowing all of the other actors' lines.